-The Lypertek PurePlay Z5 is the company’s latest flagship TWS featuring hybrid ANC, IPX4, and up to 35 hours of battery life.
-It is priced at £118.99
+This is a review of the Lypertek PurePlay Z5, which is the company’s latest flagship TWS featuring hybrid ANC, IPX4, and up to 35 hours of battery life.
+It is priced at £99

-Disclaimer: The Lypertek PurePlay Z5 sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Lyperteck with the support of Hifiheadphones.co.uk for this opportunity.

-To learn more about Lypertek reviews on Headfonics you can click here.
+To learn more about Lypertek products featured on Headfonics you can click here.

 Most budget TWS models out there cater to an unrefined bloated bass sound signature that is generally far from neutral and to their credit, Lypertek’s TEVI was one of the first budget TWS manufacturers to sound tune their models closer to something an audiophile would enjoy.

 Here at Headfonics, we’re still working our way through their product lineup and today we knock another model off that list and put it up for scrutiny, the PurePlay Z5.

 Lypertek flipped the script this time around particularly with the Z5 design and they even gave ANC a go this time around but still managed to retain the Lypertek overall brand character.